MrAndyStorey/shopify-inventory-csv/README.md

 * --suppress  (Suppress products from the output filename that have zero inventory, makes for a tidier csv file.
 Default: True)
 * --factor.
 (Sometimes it is helpful to increase/decrease the stock level to make projections.
 Default = 1)
 * --location.
 (Only include stock that is handled by shopify.
 Default: shopify)
 * --delay.
-(Unless you are on Shipify Plus, your API Rates will be limited, so a small delay is made inbetween calls.
-Default = 2.5)
+(Unless you are on Shopify Plus, your API Rates will be limited, so a small delay is made inbetween calls.
+Default = 3)

 ## Packages Used
 We will be using: